sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 of markers that are valid for styling the character.
 The style stack uniquely defines the font in use and it (or portions of it) can be used to specify styling in the style sheet.

-There is an apparent redundency in that the style stack contains the marker itself, however it is not *exact*, since for milestones (and maybe other styles too), the is additional information stored in the marker stack (for instance id numbers).
+There is an apparent redundancy in that the style stack contains the marker itself, however it is not *exact*, since for milestones (and maybe other styles too), the is additional information stored in the marker stack (for instance id numbers).